burnsr77/burnsr77.github.io/about/index.md

 Before coming to Temple, I earned a Ph.D. at University of Washington, where I worked with Sarah Elwood, Mark Ellis, Vicky Lawson, and Jin-Kyu Jung.
 I did my master's degree research in Geography at San Diego State University (2009), where I worked with Andr&#233; Skupin to visualize people's perceptions of San Diego neighborhoods.
 Going even further back, in 2006 I graduated Magna Cum Laude from Eastern Kentucky University with a B.A. in Geography.

 But most importantly, I am more than my academic interests.
 I write music reviews for [The Sights and Sounds](http://thesightsandsounds.com/), specializing in ambient, experimental, and minimal electronic music.
 I run a lot - I have recently mapped out an ambitious journey to the Badwater Ultramarathon within the next 5-7 years, including at least a half dozen 100-mile runs along the way.
 I have read a good number of the [Modern Library's 100 Best Novels](http://www.modernlibrary.com/top-100/100-best-novels/), and I'm still working my way through it.
-I love backpacking, tea, technology, and my wife (yes, really).
+I love backpacking, tea, technology, and photography.
 I would like to climb Mt.
 Kilimanjaro before the permanent snow melts.
 If I could go back in history to meet someone, I wouldn't go far - probably mid-1920s and meet ee Cummings.

 - -